argoproj/notifications-engine/docs/services/teams-workflows.md

 3. **Update your templates:**
    - Change `teams:` to `teams-workflows:` in your templates
-   - Your existing messageCard format templates will work as-is
+   - Your existing template fields (`title`, `text`, `facts`, `sections`, `potentialAction`) will automatically be converted to Adaptive Card format
+   - No changes needed to your template structure - the conversion is automatic

 4. **Update your subscriptions:**
    ```yaml